harismuneer/Ultimate-Social-Scrapers/README.md

 nvim credentials.yml
 ```

-4) You are ready to scrape, so strap on your seatbelt and launch the script.
+5) You are ready to scrape, so strap on your seatbelt and launch the script.

 ```bash
 python3 scraper.py
 ```

-5) Watch it scrape away for a few, then you might want to go to a movie or something.
+6) Watch it scrape away for a few, then you might want to go to a movie or something.

+7) If for some reason you discover that your profile has been blocked for using this script or a feature on facebook has been disabled preventing you from successfully completing the scrape.
+Please submit a new issue to this repository so that we may make concessions and corrections to prevent this from further occurring again.

 #### License and Copyright Clarification